topherbc/Java-Academy-Spring-25/week-10/class/day-3/day-3-objectives.md

 23. Think and grow rich by Napoleon Hill
 24. "The Inner Life of Cats" — Thomas McNamee
 25. surya putrakaran
-26. Modern Eden By Jack London
+26. Martin Eden By Jack London
 27. Vinland Saga by Makoto Yukimura
 28. Rich Dad, Poor Dad by Robert Kiyosaki
 29. The 7 Habits of Highly Effective People" by Stephen R. Covey